ddoyen/maths-pl-bank/doc/template_tags.md

 `exercise.pl`refers to the file of the exercise being written.

-# Drag and drop type fields
+# Drag and drop fields

 They require the template `mathdragdrop.pl` to be loaded, the first line of `exercise.pl` should thus be